colindooley11/ClearBank.DeveloperTest/README.md

 # ClearBank.DeveloperTest
-Clear bank legacy refactoring exercise
+ClearBank refactoring exercise

-Refactoring code exercise - Colin Dooley

 ### Approach
-Get some tests around it all,
+Get some tests around it all... :) ,

-1 approach is to get tests around the entire lot and ONLY then -  start refactoring, as advocated by Michael Feathers and Sandro Mancuso
+1 approach I have used to characterise legacy/unknown code is to get tests around the entire lot and ONLY then -  start refactoring, as taught by Michael Feathers and Sandro Mancuso
-Non backup datastore  is on the shallowest code branches, so tests are added around this  and so this seems….
-A good as place as any to go first
+The default datastore (e.g. not the Backup one) is on the shallowest code branches, so tests are added to be started here around this.
+Seems a good as place as any to start off...

 It is immediately obvious this code/service is hard to test and has hardcoded dependencies, which will be addressed in due course
  Boiler Plate commits…and then…